Keshari Devi Patel

 Keshari Devi Patel is an Indian politician.
-She was elected to the Lok Sabha, lower house of the Parliament of India from Phulpur, Uttar Pradesh in the 2019 Indian general election as a member of the Bharatiya Janata Party.
-Earlier, she had lost 2004 Lok Sabha election from Phulpur and 2014 Lok Sabha election from Allahabad as a Bahujan Samaj Party candidate.
-Later she joined BJP.
+She was elected to the Lok Sabha, the lower house of the Parliament of India from Phulpur, Uttar Pradesh in the 2019 Indian general election as a member of the Bharatiya Janata Party.
+Earlier, she had lost the 2004 Lok Sabha election from Phulpur and the 2014 Lok Sabha election from Prayagraj as a Bahujan Samaj Party candidate.
+Later she joined the BJP.

 Personal life

 Keshari Devi was born to Hanuman Das Singh and Dhanpati Devi on 1 January 1957 in Dabwa Khandeha village of Chitrakoot district, Uttar Pradesh.
-She did her Masters of Arts post graduation in from Awadhesh Pratap Singh University in Rewa, Madhya Pradesh.
+She did her Master of Arts post graduation at Awadhesh Pratap Singh University in Rewa, Madhya Pradesh.
 She married Gulab Singh on 17 February 1973, with whom she has three sons.